mikeshulman/narya/README.md

 | false. , _      ↦ false.
 ]
 ```
-An empty pattern-matching lambda `[ ]`, however, can currently only be a function of one variable.

 All the pattern variables of each branch must be distinct: they cannot shadow each other.
 Allowing them to shadow each other would be a recipe for confusion, because replacing a match by its expanded version alters the order in which variables appear.
 For instance, the nested match
 ```